 PART 2 IN THE SERIES “MEXICO’S STREET DOG HEROES”

-This week we show how dog houses protect Mexican pets that have a human family but live mostly outdoors, often in deplorable conditions.
-Sadly, and for whatever reason, the canines are not allowed inside the home.
+This week we are going to show how dog houses protect Mexican pets that have a human family.
+Yes, I know what you’re all about to ask.
+Well, sadly, and for whatever reason, the canines are not allowed inside the home.
 And, as a result, they live mostly outdoors, often in deplorable conditions.

 As you will soon see, our photos tell the stories of before and after.
-And we learn, first hand, why one small volunteer organization based in Playa del Carmen is able to step in and help.
+Furthermore, we learn first hand why one small volunteer organization based in Playa del Carmen is able to step in and help.

 The Snoopi Project – Riviera Maya

 “When we started in July 2015, our initial intention was to provide animals with a proper shelter.
 And, we also wanted to educate owners on responsible pet ownership and promote spay/neuter,” explains Kelly Whittemore, Founder and Director of The Snoopi Project.

 Dog Houses Shelter Mexico’s Pets

-In order to assist local pet owners who are obviously struggling economically, this organization donates dog houses for canines that are kept outside.
-These items are made locally out of recycled wooden pallets from local businesses.
-The objective is to protect the animals from the tropical weather conditions prevalent in the state of Quintana Roo, on the Riviera Maya.
-That way, the animals are sheltered from the blistering sun and torrential rain that is typical during the summer hurricane season.
+In order to assist pet owners struggling financially, this organization donates dog houses for pets that are kept outside.
+These items are made locally out of recycled wooden pallets from nearby businesses.
+The objective is to protect the dogs from the tropical weather conditions prevalent in Quintana Roo state, on the Riviera Maya.
+That way, they are sheltered from the blistering sun and torrential rain that is typical during the summer hurricane season.

 Scouting Low-Income Neighborhoods

-When I asked Whittemore how they hear about pet guardians who need help, she explained that residents and volunteers alert her of precarious situations.
+When I asked Whittemore how they hear about pet guardians who need help, she explained that residents and volunteers alert her.
 However, in addition to that, Kelly and her friend and helper, Stephanie La, constantly drive around poor neighborhoods.
-They look for outside pets and check on their welfare.
+They look for outside pets in precarious situations and check on their welfare.
 She even laughed about the fact that residents are a little shocked to see them in their Snoopi Wagon.
 The fact is “most times people think we must have taken a wrong turn.”

 Whittemore also commented that most people are very grateful and appreciate the help.
 “The Mexican community has, honestly, been very open.
 We have met a lot of wonderful people.”

-The reason that The Snoopi Project is able to do its work is entirely because of the donations it receives.
-And, although providing dog houses toprotectvulnerable Mexican pets is the principle objective, that is not all they do.
+The reason that The Snoopi Project is able to do its work is due entirely to the donations it receives.
+And, although providing dog houses to protect vulnerable Mexican pets is the principle objective, that is not all they do.
 Here are some examples.

 - Each family that receives a dog house is also gifted de-parasite medication and flea/tick protection for 30 days, for all dogs on the property.

-- Needy pets also receive food and water bowls, collars with personalized ID tags, and toys as well as supplies of dry food.
+- Needy pets receive food and water bowls, collars with personalized ID tags, and toys, as well as supplies of dry food.

-- Help is also provided so that pets can be sterilized.
+- Help is provided so that pets can be sterilized.